Pablo-Molla-Charlez/SecondaryModel/README.md

 | Precision gate | Precision(τ) ≥ max(precision(τ=0.5), M1 precision) |
 | Statistical gate | Regularized t-stat t\* ≥ 1.0 (shrinkage prior n=50 toward base variance) |

-Among all candidates the winner maximises a **coverage-penalised utility score**:
+Among all candidates the winner maximizes a **coverage-penalized utility score** (where `t*` is the regularized t-statistic from the Statistical gate above, computed as `μ / reg_std × √n` with shrinkage toward a prior variance estimated at τ=0.5):

 ```
 utility = t* × cov_factor